borisqua/binaries/README.md

   readLittleigEndian(buffer, length, offset)
 ```

-  Reads byte sequence of defined length and returns its ```String``` representation as a hexadecimal value
+  Reads byte sequence of defined length and returns its ```String``` representation as a hexadecimal value  according to _Little Endian_ notation